 Located next to the Italian border, Nova Gorica is one of the most beautiful cities in Slovenia.
 In addition to its beauty, it is well known that Nova Gorica is one of the youngest cities in the country, as it was not established until 1948, when Gorica was annexed, and the region was left without a centre.
 This is how Nova Gorica, or "New Gorica", was created.

-As a university town, Nova Gorica is home to a youthful life, especially for those who love champagne and fun.
-During the year, fairs, festivals, theatre performances, concerts, traditional and historical events fill the city calendar.
+Nova Gorica is a university town home to a youthful life, especially for those who love champagne and fun.
+During the year, fairs, festivals, theatre performances, concerts, and traditional and historical events fill the city calendar.

 Map - Where is Nova Gorica?

 Nova Gorica is located on the western side of Slovenia, next to the Italian border, in the immediate vicinity of the county of Udine.
 The city is not part of any national park and is a bit far from the Slovenian coast.
 The town is the center of the Goriška alpine region.

 - Distance from Ljubljana: 105 km / 70 minutes